Aminuxer/KSysGuard-Addons/README.md

 # Add Local UPS to KSysGuard

 At first your must install and configure nut (Network UPS Tools).
-For monitoring need only working `upcs` tool.
+For monitoring need only working `upsc` tool.
 Use `upcs -l` for show UPS name ( ex. ippon3000) and `upsc ippon3000` for check UPD data.
 Use nut manuals for configure.